A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

-The finding of \cite{bates} is then \begin{theorem} Under assumptions H1-H3 and C1-C3, there exists an open neighborhood $U$ of zero such that $W^u$ is a Lipschitz manifold which is tangent to $X^u$ at $0$ and there exists a centre-stable manifold $W^{cs} \subset U$ which is tangent to $X^{cs}$. \lb{t1} \end{theorem}
+The conclusion of \cite{bates} is then \begin{theorem} Under assumptions H1-H3 and C1-C3, locally around $0$, there exist an unstable Lipschitz manifold $W^u$ tangent to $X^u$ at $0$ and a centre-stable manifold $W^{cs}$ tangent to $X^{cs}$ at $0$. \lb{t1} \end{theorem}

-Gesztesy, Jones, Latushkin, Stanislavova \cite{ges} proved that Theorem \ref{t1} applies to the semilinear Schr\"odinger equation.
-More precisely, the authors established a spectral mapping theorem for the semigroup generated by linearizing the equation about the standing wave.
-In particular, this theorem shows that the spectral condition H2 implies the semigroup norm estimate C3.
-The local Lipschitz property of the nonlinearity is not addressed in \cite{ges}; it holds on $H^s$ for sufficiently large $s$.
+Gesztesy--Jones--Latushkin--Stanislavova \cite{ges} established a spectral mapping theorem for the semigroup obtained by linearizing the equation \be\lb{123} iu_t - \Delta u - f(x, |u|^2)u - \beta u = 0 \ee around an exponentially decreasing standing wave solution.
+In particular, the spectral condition H2 then implies the semigroup norm estimate C3.